Berkeley-CS61B/skeleton-sp16/lab3/spec/lab3.md

 Your test should test at least the following:
  - That the method handles null lists properly.
  - That the function returns a reversed list.
  - That the function is destructive.
+(This is a bit of a silly test, but I have a good reason!)

 ###Writing a Reverse Method